pocket-playlab/pocket-playlab.github.io/_posts/2015-05-06-[POSTMORTEM]-production-dowtime-deploys-nginx-proxy.markdown

 processed (in-app purchases, loading and saving data...)

 ### Solution found :
-A environment variable was missing for one of our unused backend.
+An environment variable was missing for one of our unused backend.
 This variable is used to dynamically reconfigure our nginx-proxy container, running on all servers.
 Its absence was leading to our config having that block :